 The closing down of a company or of one or more of its departments and the reduction of personnel based on market, structural, or technological grounds allows for a collective employee dismissal to take place, provided the grounds affect at least two or five employees, depending on whether the company has less than 50 employees or more than that.

-Employees subject to collective dismissal are entitled to compensation which calculation basis varies.
+Employees subject to collective dismissal are entitled to compensation (the calculation basis varies).

-The procedure for collective dismissal begins with a written communication addressed to the Work Council or, if there is no such council, to the company union or inter-union representative structure in the company.

-If none of these structures exist, the affected employees will be informed, in writing, of the intention to perform a collective dismissal and employees will be invited to nominate a Representative Committee (or up to 5 employees) that will act as representative structure for that purpose.
+The procedure for collective dismissal begins with a written communication addressed to the Works Council or, if there is no such council, to the company union or inter-union representative structure in the company.
+If none of these structures exist, the affected employees will be informed, in writing, of the intention to perform a collective dismissal and employees will be invited to nominate, within five working days of receiving the notice, a Representative Committee (of up to three or five members, depending on whether the dismissal concerns up to five or more workers) that will act as a representative structure for that purpose.

-In the above-referenced communication, the employee representative structures provided with the following information:
+In the above-referenced communication, the employee representative structures will be provided with the following information: